superdinmc/v86-NodeVM/README.md

  - Auto login
  - Yes its a linux
  - Optimized for server
+ - Everything compressed, current version(v1.2.0) only use 8mb of storage for main script
+## TODO
+ - Deprecate autosave, buildroot linux doesnt support filesystem that is compatible with autosave
 ###### repo files
  - compiler.bat - yes it compiles
  - compiler.jar - closure compiler